MethanePowered/MethaneKit/Apps/Tutorials/02-TexturedCube/README.md

 };
 ```

-Private section of the `TexturedCubeApp` class contains definition of `Constants` and `Uniforms` structures with data
+Private section of the `TexturedCubeApp` class contains declaration of `Constants` and `Uniforms` structures with data
 saved in constants buffer `m_const_buffer_ptr` defined below and uniforms buffer `uniforms_buffer_ptr` defined in `TexturedCubeFrame` structure above.
 Both structures layout is matching definition of the equally named structures in [HLSL shader code](#textured-cube-shaders)
 and use alignment and packing macroses to guarantee that.